Google Flights vs Skyscanner

 Cons

-- Interface can feel cluttered with many filter options
+- Interface can feel cluttered with more options and ads

 Skyscanner wins